ShubhamPP04/mind-it/README.md

-# Mind-It: Personal Knowledge Management & AI Assistant
+# Mind IT: Your Digital Knowledge Hub

 Mind-It is a modern knowledge management application built with Next.js and Supabase that helps you organize your thoughts, notes, and research with AI assistance.
 It features a space-based organization system, rich text editing, and an integrated AI chat assistant.